 The Characteristics Of A Good App Video

-App promo videos are available on both iTunes and Google Play and you can take advantage of this marketing tool to give your app the best chance at being downloaded from the app stores.
+App promo videos are available on both iTunes and Google Play, and you can take advantage of this marketing tool to give your app the best chance at being downloaded from the app stores.
 The App Store calls the app video "App Preview" and displays App Preview videos both in App Store search results and on the app's product page.
-Google calls the app video a "promo video" that is displayed on YouTube, on specific brand searches on the Google Play Store, and on the app's Play Store listing.
-Neither of the App Stores require an app video, but an app video can be extremely beneficial for conversion rates.
+Google calls the app video a "promo video" that is displayed on YouTube, on specific brand searches on the Google Play Store, and the app's Play Store listing.
+Neither of the App Stores requires an app video, but an app video can be extremely beneficial for conversion rates.

 However, it is important to note that some app publishers decide against publishing app videos because a video requires many resources and if the app's user interface changes, a new video will be needed to display the new interface and any changes made to the app.

 With the combination of music, voiceover, and graphics, a good app video can be a much more effective marketing tool than screenshots.
-With app videos, it is easier to creative a compelling narrative that draws in and connects with the potential users.
+With app videos, it is easier to create a compelling narrative that draws in and connects with potential users.
 Well-done videos can help increase your apps' overall conversion rate and acquire more engaged users by educating users about the value of your app.

-Your video should display your user interface, the benefits of your app, a creative storyline, and should appeal to the potential user in the first couple seconds.
-Just like with your screenshots, be sure to point out the the biggest benefits of your app, emphasize unique aspects of your app, and create an engaging narrative that will convince the potential user to download your app.
+Your video should display your user interface, the benefits of your app, a creative storyline, and should appeal to the potential user in the first couple of seconds.
+Just like with your screenshots, be sure to point out the biggest benefits of your app, emphasize unique aspects of your app, and create an engaging narrative that will convince the potential user to download your app.

 Other basic guidelines for a good app video include:

 - Put the most important benefit of your app in the first couple seconds